Wholesale Eyelash Extensions for Irritation Salons

 US State Board Compliance

-In states like California and Texas, the Board of Cosmetology requires that all chemical services be performed in a well-ventilated area.
-Failure to address fume buildup can lead to fines.
+In states like California and Texas, the Board of Cosmetology requires that all chemical services be performed in a well-ventilated area. retention issue to address fume buildup can lead to fines.

 Your client consent form MUST specifically distinguish between “chemical irritation” and “negligence.”